Beside every good, wise, respectable man, there is a good, wise, respectable woman..x

 I’m Tania Tenni (hence where my blog ‘TaniaTenniTalks’ comes into play).

 It’s simple, I like to write.
 In fact, not just write, I like to do it all haha :).
 Where do I begin…

 Thinking back at it all it seemed so wonderful and just so amazingly shell shocking to me.
 I love thinking back at great moments like that.
-Of course I would, it was Michelle Obama – enough said!
+Of course, it was Michelle Obama – enough said!
 And gratefully, there were many great moments, and it’s because I love to see the positives in everything.
 Not that I hadn’t experienced negative moments too; but we know that that’s just part of the process, of strengthening what’s within ourselves.
 Those moments also helps us to learn, reflect and grow into exceedingly beautiful beings; It’s how we react to them that makes all the difference and I’m still grateful for everything.
 Will always be.
 But we are still learning and there is still room for improvement – teacher talks ha ha).